 moderate to severe myeloneuropathy: Symptoms resemble those found in male patients with adrenomyeloneuropathy (AMN: see below), but they are milder.
 This form is found in approximately 15% of carriers over the age of 40 years.

 cerebral involvement: This form resembles childhood cerebral ALD (see below).
-It is rarely seen in childhood in females, only some isolated cases are known.
-Present in approximately 2% of carriers in middle age or later.
+It is rarely seen in females, only some isolated cases are known.

 clinically evident adrenocortical insufficiency: Addisons disease (see below).
 Very rare in carriers at any age, less than 1%.

 asymptomatic or presymptomatic: Some patients, in particular those identified by family screening, may neither have neurologic nor endocrinologic abnormalities.
 X-ALD has been demonstrated by one of the following criteria: demonstration of elevated levels of VLCFA or a mutation identified in the ABCD1 gene.
 But there is no evidence for adrenal or neurologic involvement.
 The number of asymptomatic males diminishes with age.
 It is important that these patients are seen frequently by a physician and the adrenal function must be monitored.
 The risk for these patients to develop neurologic symptoms is high.
 This form is common in boys under 4 years of age and very rare in males over 40 years of age.